Wearing post-liposuction garments can enhance your results

 When selecting a compression garment, these are the things you should keep in mind:

 The fit of the garment is incredibly important to facilitate proper healing and reduce the possibility of fluid retention.
 Immediately after the liposuction procedure, the garment will be tighter out of necessity but should provide constant compression to the surgical area.
-If the garment is too tight, circulation may be cut off due to excessive compression.
-So, if you are having trouble breathing or your extremities start tingling, your post-liposuction garment is too tight.
+If the garment is too tight, blood circulation may be cut off due to excessive compression.
+Therefore, if you are having trouble breathing or your extremities start tingling, your post-liposuction compression garment is too tight.

 - Straps, waist and closures